linkerd/website/linkerd.io/content/2-edge/reference/circuit-breaking.md

 Once a failure accrual policy makes an endpoint unavailble, the circuit breaker will attempt to determine whether the endpoint is still in a failing state, and transition it back to available if it has recovered.
 This process is called _probation_.
-When an endpoint enters probatiion, it is available for a single request, called a _probe request_.
+When an endpoint enters probation, it is available for a single request, called a _probe request_.
 If this request succeeds, the endpoint is no longer considered failing, and is once again made available.
 If the probe request fails, the endpoint remains unavailable, and another probe request will